tolarewaju3/eda-servicenow/README.md

 Next, we'll create an Event Stream.
 Event Streams are a **simple way to capture events from external systems.** This serves as the server-side webhook where ServiceNow will send events.

 **Create an Event Stream token.** Under the *Automation Decisions* menu, in the *Infrastructure* section, select *Credentials* and **choose Create a Credential**.
-Use the following details.
+Generate a random token [here](https://it-tools.tech/token-generator?length=21) and use the details below.

 ```
 Name: servicenow-credential
 Organization: Default
 Credential type: ServiceNow Event Stream
-Token: Generate a random token and save it for later!
+Token: Your token.
+Make sure to save it for later!
 ```
 ![Credential](img/credential.png)

 Click Create Credential.
 This token will be used in our webhook and sent with our ServiceNow REST calls.
-You can generate a random token [here](https://it-tools.tech/token-generator?length=21)

 **Next, create the event stream.** Under the *Automation Decisions* menu, select *Event Streams* and **choose Create Event Stream**.
 Use the following details.